crazyvinvin/Portfolio-S3/README.md

   * [Deployment](#deployment)

 ## Introduction
-This semester has the goal to build a full-stack web application as an individual project.
-Together with this application there are many learning outcomes which should be achieved.
+This semester has the goal to work on a group project for an external company and to build a Full-Stack web application as an individual project.
+Together with these projects there are many learning outcomes that should be achieved.
 This document will show how I worked towards my so called LO’s.
-Besides the individual project there is also a group project which you can learn more about in my group project portfolio.

 # F1 Guesser